-Before purchasing a homeowners insurance policy, you should consider how much coverage you need based on the value of your home and your personal belongings.
+Before purchasing a homeowners insurance policy, you should consider how much coverage you need, based on the value of your home and your personal belongings.
 You may also need to purchase endorsements for coverage beyond your policy’s limits.
-Additionally, it’s a good idea to get flood insurance if your home is in a high-risk flood zone.

 |Home insurance company||J.D.
 Power customer satisfaction score||Average annual premium for a $250k dwelling|

-Amica is known for offering great customer service and comprehensive coverage options for Massachusetts homeowners.
-The company also sells auto, life, small business, flood, motorcycle, marine insurance and more.
+Amica is the highest qualifying scorer for consumers based on customer satisfaction scores in the most recent J.D.
+Power Home Insurance study.
+Massachusetts homeowners can choose from a wide range of coverages to customize their home insurance policy.
+The company also sells auto, life, small business, flood, motorcycle and marine insurance.
 One of Amica’s best perks is the ability to get a dividend returned to you on your policy of up to 20% of your annual premium.
 This can be applied to future premiums or sent to you as a check.

-Allstate offers affordable premiums and discounts to help Massachusetts homeowners save money on their home insurance.
-The company also sells auto, motorcycle, business, life, identity theft insurance and more.
+Allstate offers affordable premiums and discounts to help Massachusetts homeowners save money on home insurance.
+The company also sells auto, motorcycle, business, life and identity theft insurance.
 Allstate features a good range of discounts and an innovative Claim Rateguard that ensures your premium won’t increase after filing a claim.

-Metlife offers home, condo and renters insurance in addition to its well-known life insurance products.
-Policies feature standard coverage for your dwelling, property and liability, and there are a handful of discounts to lower your cost, including safety discounts and a long list of employee and membership discounts.
-There is 24/7 customer support, and you can manage your account and file a claim online.
+MetLife, acquired by Farmers Insurance in April 2021, has offered home, condo and renters insurance, in addition to its well-known life insurance products, for over 150 years.
+Now offered through Farmers, policies feature standard coverage for your dwelling, property and liability, and there are a handful of discounts to lower your cost, including safety discounts and a long list of employee and membership discounts.
+Existing MetLife policyholders have 24/7 customer support through Farmers, and can manage their account and file a claim online.
 Optional coverages allow you to customize your policy to fit your lifestyle and budget.

-The state’s average annual premium is similar to Connecticut and Rhode Island because they share the same weather patterns.
+The average cost of homeowners insurance in Massachusetts is $1,307 per year, which is cheaper than the national average of $1,477 per year.
+The state’s average annual premium is similar to costs in Connecticut and Rhode Island, likely because they share the same weather patterns.
 All three states are susceptible to blizzards, ice storms, hurricanes and flooding along the coastline.

 In 2018, there were five catastrophic events that caused roughly $487.8 million in property damage in Massachusetts.
-Those events included:
+Those events include: